arnoldschan/rd-handbook/README.md

 ## 8. Crawler
 Crawling data is the backbone of our social tools.
-There are 2 types of website:
+There are 2 types of websites:
 - Static website (ex: https://www.ptt.cc/): load once, no additional data loaded in any user action.
-- Dynamic website (ex: https://www.instagram.com/): new posts are loaded as user scroll through the page.
+- Dynamic website (ex: https://www.instagram.com/): new posts are loaded as users scroll through the page.

 We mainly use:
 - Simple [`requests`](https://docs.python-requests.org/en/master/) and [`bs4`](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for static website & small project.
-- Simple [`requests`](https://docs.python-requests.org/en/master/) with Python dictionaries processing for dynamic website.
+- Simple [`requests`](https://docs.python-requests.org/en/master/) with Python dictionaries processing for a dynamic website.
 [Learn More](https://www.pluralsight.com/guides/advanced-web-scraping-tactics-python-playbook#module-dynamicpagesorclientsiderendering) in part of "Handling AJAX Loading and Infinite Loading"
-- `selenium` or android emulator for static & dynamic website with bot detection ability.
+- `selenium` or android emulator for static & dynamic websites with bot detection ability.
 - add ons with proxy to lower the detection.

-During the time of writing, we have [CrawlerHub](https://git.lndata.com/rd_projects/crawlers-hub) as the central system of all crawler we have created.
+During the time of writing, we have [CrawlerHub](https://git.lndata.com/rd_projects/crawlers-hub) as the central system of all crawlers we have created.
 This project is to:
-- Have an easier API to crawl data, example: pass a keyword and you'll get IG data.
+- Have an easier API to crawl data, for example: pass a keyword and you'll get IG data.
 - Increase maintainability.
-  - Imagine to have 3 PTT crawler at 3 different projects.
-Once PTT update their site, we have to manually update the crawler across 3 projects.
+  - Imagine having 3 PTT crawlers at 3 different projects.
+Once PTT updates their site, we have to manually update the crawler across 3 projects.
   - With CrawlerHub we only need to update once
-You can try the CrawlerHub API in http://54.248.141.206/api/v1.0/
+You can try the CrawlerHub API at http://54.248.141.206/api/v1.0/

-However, we are planning to move all of the available crawler to [Scrapy](https://scrapy.org/) for better crawler management.
+However, we are planning to move all of the available crawlers to [Scrapy](https://scrapy.org/) for better crawler management.
 Maybe you can make it happen!

 This is an advanced Python programming section.
 If you want to write Python code in a professional, faster, clean, and reusable way, please learn more from this section.

 ### VS Code Python Extensions